psarando/shire-reckoning/README.md

-in order to figure out how these calendars, throughout their history in Middle-earth, would have related to a modern Gregorian calendar, and perhaps that will help us to determine a "proper" way to observe these calendars in modern times.
+in order to figure out how these calendars, throughout their history in Middle-earth, would have related to a modern Gregorian calendar, and perhaps that will help us to determine an "appropriate" way to observe these calendars in modern times.

 Many have already attempted this, including Boris Shapiro in his article "[The Calendars of Imladris, Gondor and the Shire and their adaptation for Gregorian reckoning](http://www.elvish.org/gwaith/calendars.htm)",